Aaron Cook (baseball): Pitching style

 Cook was a sinkerballer.
 He relied on a heavy sinker, which he threw more than 70% of the time and induced ground balls at an average 64% of the time.
 His sinker was considered by many hitters like trying to hit an anvil falling, as it bottomed out at the end.
 His response to his style of pitching had always been: "I'm a pitch to contact guy, I may not be a flashy pitcher because I don't get the K's.
 I work quick and I make hitters make contact on my sinker and induce the ground ball".
 His repertoire also included a curveball, a changeup, and a cutter he added in 2010.

+Personal life

+Cook is married and has three children.
+They live in Ardmore, Oklahoma and have 30 horses.
+It is his second marriage.

+Cook was hospitalized in July 2018 after suffering delirium tremens after returning from a trip to the Bahamas.
+He said the incident was due to his alcohol use and that he subsequently has been sober.